Karnataka Counselling Round 1: Important Dates, Documents & Process

 - Studied for 7 years from Class 1 to 12 in Karnataka.

-- Parent/s working in Defense Services posted in Karnataka.
+- Parent/s working in Defence Services posted in Karnataka.

 - Parent(s) serving in the Karnataka Government or Central Government, residing in Karnataka for at least 1 year.